shionkorsak/chefoo/README.md

 - Node.js (v14 or higher)
 - Python
 - Google Maps API key (find it in our notion)
+- Google AI API key (find it in our notion)
 - Make sure you give your Play Services SHA fingerprints to gladys, how to get:
 ```
 keytool -list -v -alias androiddebugkey -keystore ~/.android/debug.keystore